mahnaz007/ImagePreprocessing/docs/usage.md

 ### 1. BIDSing (Convert DICOM to BIDS)

-This tool is converting raw neuroimaging data, such as DICOM files, into the standardized BIDS format using the `dcm2bids` tool.
+This tool converts raw neuroimaging data - DICOM files - into the standardized BIDS format using the `dcm2bids` tool.
 This ensures that the dataset is structured in a way that is widely accepted and compatible with various neuroimaging analysis tools.

 **Process**: DCM2BIDS

 **Input**:
-- DICOM files (e.g.,  01_AAHead_Scout_r1, 05_gre_field_mapping_MIST, etc.) appears to be DICOM data from an MRI scan.
+- DICOM files (e.g.,  01_AAHead_Scout_r1, 05_gre_field_mapping_MIST, etc.) - data from an MRI scan.
-- Configuration file (config.json) is used in the dcm2bids process to map DICOM metadata to the BIDS format.
+- Configuration file (config.json) - used in the dcm2bids process to map DICOM metadata to the BIDS format.
 You can find the full configuration file [here](https://github.com/mahnaz007/ImagePreprocessing/blob/main/assets/configPHASEDIFF_B0identifier.json).

 Example of DICOM input structure:
 ```